 As a leader, you must have the approach of a small business holder.
 You have staff, budgets, key performance indicators, and resources at your disposal in order to achieve targets.

-Leaders need to have a strong outlook and grasp over the financial aspects of the organization.
+Leaders need to have a strong outlook and grasp of the financial aspects of the organization.

 14. Setting High Expectations